metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 #### Last Gasp: Audience with Death

 Beginning at 17th level, when at death’s door, you can converse with the powers of death.
-You have advantage on death saving throws, and whenever you make a death saving throw, your spirit can ask an entity of death a question that can be answered with “yes,” “no,” or “unknown.”
+You have advantage on death saving throws, and whenever you make a death saving throw, your spirit can ask an entity of death a question that can be answered with "yes," "no," or "unknown."
 The entity answers truthfully, using the knowledge of all those who have died.

 \page